-In general there are two ways to control DC motor speed: by varying supply voltage and pulse width modulation (PWM).
-First control method is not convenient especially in digital systems.
-It requires analog circuitry and so on.
-Second motor speed control method is very convenient for digital systems, because all control is made using only digital signals.
+In general, there are two ways to control DC motor speed: by varying supply voltage and pulse width modulation (PWM).
+The first control method is not convenient, especially in digital systems.
+It requires analog circuitry, and so on.
+The second motor speed control method is very convenient for digital systems because all control is made using only digital signals.

-In above diagram you see two signals.
-First duty cycle is about t1/T=1/3 and another’s duty cycle would be about t2/T=2/3.
+In the above diagram, you see two signals.
+The first duty cycle is about t1/T=1/3, and another’s duty cycle would be about t2/T=2/3.
 And notice the period of signals are the same.

-If we apply these signals to switching transistor we would get control over effective voltage across motor:
+If we apply these signals to the switching transistor, we would get control over effective voltage across the motor:

 Where tON-signal on time over one period T.

-In this way you can control motor speed using microcontrollers PWM output or if you need you may use simple control motor PWM schematic constructed using IC555 timer circuit:
+In this way, you can control motor speed using microcontrollers PWM output, or if you need, you may use a simple control motor PWM schematic constructed using IC555 timer circuit:

-Without going too deep in to 555 timer’s performance analysis I can mention that duty cycle can be changed using potentiometer RV1.
-The period of signal won’t change as over all resistance between Vcc and 555 pin 6 does not change.
+Without going too deep into 555 timer’s performance analysis, I can mention that the duty cycle can be changed using potentiometer RV1.
+The signal period won’t change as the overall resistance between Vcc and 555 pins 6 does not change.